Becoming Elizabeth

-Becoming Elizabeth is a historical drama series, created by Anya Reiss, that follows the younger years of Queen Elizabeth I. It premiered on Starz on June 12, 2022.
+Becoming Elizabeth is a historical drama television series, created by Anya Reiss, that charts Elizabeth I's early years.
+Airing on Starz on 12 June 2022 and Channel 4 on 15 June, on 2 October 2022, the series was cancelled.

 Plot

-The series follows the younger years of Queen Elizabeth I, an orphaned teenager who becomes embroiled in the politics of the English court on her journey to secure the crown.
+The series follows the younger years of the only surviving child of Anne Boleyn and Henry VIII, Queen Elizabeth I, who starts out in the story as an orphaned teenager who becomes embroiled in the politics of the English court on her journey towards the crown.
+Before cancellation, the series covered almost the full reign of her younger half brother, Edward VI.